JasonZhai-9936/DarwinChatbot/README.md

 Installation Guide

 1. Make sure your system has Git, [conda](https://www.anaconda.com/docs/getting-started/miniconda/install), and FFmpeg installed ([HOW TO INSTALL FFMPEG](FFMPEGInstall.md))
-**answer yes to "Do you wish to update your shell profile to automatically initialize conda?"

 ```bash
 # 2. Clone the code and prepare the environment